StyraOSS/opa-java-wasm/Readme.md

 # :construction: :construction: :construction: Under construction :construction: :construction: :construction:

+> This repo was recently transferred to the Styra organization and work is currently under way to get everything set up here

 # Open Policy Agent WebAssembly Java SDK (experimental)

 This is an SDK for using WebAssembly (wasm) compiled [Open Policy Agent](https://www.openpolicyagent.org/) policies